MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-ueba.md

 Every Microsoft Entra user has a dynamic investigation priority score that is constantly updated based on recent behavior and impact built from data evaluated from Defender for Identity and Defender for Cloud Apps.

-Defender for Cloud Apps builds user profiles for each user, based on analytics that consider security alerts and abnormal activities over time, peer groups, expected user activity, and the affect any specific user might have on the business or company assets.
+Defender for Cloud Apps builds user profiles for each user, based on analytics that consider security alerts and abnormal activities over time, peer groups, expected user activity, and the effect any specific user might have on the business or company assets.

 Activity that is anomalous to a user's baseline is evaluated and scored.
 After scoring is complete, Microsoft's proprietary dynamic peer calculations and machine learning are run on the user activities to calculate the investigation priority for each user.